rand0mC0d3r/aframe-touch-inspector/README.md

 - Refactored example to feature more groups and consistent naming
 - Removed environment library usage as it's model is not stable but generative
 - Disabled WebPack WDS logging from socket in DevTools
 - Removed Package-Name-Generator due to entire lodash dependency.
-Replaced with random string generator
+Replaced with random string generator;

 **📐 Technical:**
 - Refactored most components to functional files